Davidzen111/Davidzen111.github.io/_posts/2025-06-11-6rat-in-a-maze.md

 ---
-title: "Rat in a Maze – Pemecahan Jalur dengan Backtracking"
+title: "06 - Rat in a Maze"
 date: 2025-06-11
 categories: [Algoritma, Backtracking, Rat in a Maze]
 tags: [rat in a maze, backtracking, pemrograman, pathfinding]